bmi203-2023/minimal-viable-package/README.md

 [![Documentation Status](https://readthedocs.org/projects/minimal-example/badge/?version=latest)](https://minimal-example.readthedocs.io/en/latest/?badge=latest)

 # Minimal-Example
 Demonstrate the minimal concepts/training to structure a project, build Python packages, unit testing, GitHub Actions, package managers, distributions, containers, and Read the Docs.
+We intend the README/Tutorial suggestions to be read and followed linearly.

 ## Project Structure
 A minimal example of a **complete** Python package's working directory, will look like something below.
 In this README tutorial, we'll review how to build this as hassle free (as we're aware of).